theNewDynamic/oregonsadventurecoast.com/content/event/holiday-happenings-tree-lightings-on-oregon-s-adventure-coast.md

 ![Coos Bay Tree lighting with Santa dn the movie Elf!](/img/coos-bay-tree-lighting-sub-sect-hdr.jpg)

-#### November 29, 2025<br>Tree Lighting at the Coos Bay Visitor Center with Santa
+#### November 29, 2025<br>Santa Visit, Parade & Tree Lighting at the Coos Bay Visitor Center with Santa

-***NOTE: This event is on Saturday this year.*** Join Santa at Coos Bay City Hall to share your wish list and get your holiday photo, then meet Santa at the **Coos Bay Visitor Center** for the Coos Bay Tree Lighting!
-The Tree Lighting event begins with cookies and cider in the Visitor Center at 4:30pm.
-Santa and the Mayor of Coos Bay will light the tree at 5:30pm.
-More details coming soon.
+***NOTE: This event is on Saturday this year.*** Join Santa at **Coos Bay Visitor Center** to share your wish list and get your holiday photo from 2:30 to 4:30pm, then meet Santa at 5pm at **Coos Bay City Hall** for  the **Walking Lighted Parade** to the Visitor Center for the **Coos Bay Tree Lighting**!
+The Tree Lighting event begins with cookies and cider in the Visitor Center at 4:30pm for those who do not wish to be part of the parade.
+Santa will light the tree at 5:30pm in the Visitor Center parking lot located at 50 Central Ave at Highway 101.

 {{< spacer 50 >}}